Sega Net Link: Net Link Zone

 The Net Link Zone connected to an Internet Relay Chat (IRC) server irc.sega.com which was changed to the server irc0.dreamcast.com on the release of Sega's Dreamcast.
 These servers were originally run by Sega employees but were given over to be run by Net Link chat users Leo Daniels and Mark Leatherman.

 Successor

 SegaNet was launched in 2000 for the Dreamcast, carrying the same name in Japan.
 The European counterpart was called Dreamarena.

-Games compatible with Net Link
+Compatible games

 The following games are compatible with the Net Link: